Where to stay in Tokyo First time guide to the best hotels

 • This budget-friendly hotel offers compact, modern rooms with free Wi-Fi, and is a short walk from Akihabara Station.
 It provides easy access to the heart of Akihabara, making it an ideal choice for those wanting to immerse themselves in the electronics and anime culture of the area.

-Mid-Range Hotels in Akihabara
+Mid-Price Hotels in Akihabara

 Best Western Hotel Fino Tokyo Akihabara